-|BIO 115 - General Biology: Molecular and Cellular Biology
+General Biology: Molecular and Cellular Biology

-(4 credits) (IGE option under Science and the Natural World) An introduction to molecular and cellular biology, with an examination of the processes common to living organisms and an introduction to the diversity of life, emphasizing unicellular organisms.
-This introduction will provide students with a basic understanding of macromolecules, cell structure and function, respiration and photosynthesis, the cell cycle, meiosis, genetics, mechanisms of evolutionary change, and Christian perspectives on evolutionary biology.
+General Biology I emphasizes the unity of life, examining the processes common to living organisms, and introduce the diversity of life, examining unicellular organisms.
+This introduction will provide students with a basic understanding of macromolecules, cell structure and function, respiration and photosynthesis, the cell cycle, meiosis, the relationship between gene structure and function, mechanisms of evolutionary change and Christian perspectives on evolutionary biology.
+(4 credits)

-|BIO 116 - General Biology: Ecology and Organismal Biology
+General Biology: Ecology and Organismal Biology

-(4 credits) (IGE option under Science and the Natural World) An introduction to organismal biology and ecology.
-Structure and function of representatives from the plant and animal kingdom are emphasized.
-In addition, students will be introduced to basic ecological concepts and Christian perspectives on stewardship.
+General Biology II is an introduction to organismal biology emphasizing the diversity of life forms.
+Representative organisms from the plant and animal kingdoms will be emphasized.
+Students will also be introduced to basic ecological concepts and Christian perspectives on stewardship.
 (4 credits)

 A study of the processes determining the distribution and abundance of organisms in space and time, their exchange of matter and energy with their environment, the measurement of these phenomena, and the application of ecological knowledge in the care of creation.
-Prerequisites: BIO115 and 116
+Prerequisites: BIO115 and 116 (4 credits)

 Choose one course: 4